Optimal Query Allocation in Extractive QA with LLMs: A Learning-to-Defer Framework with Theoretical Guarantees: OPTIMAL ALLOCATION FOR EQA SYSTEMS

 \subsection{Optimality of the Allocation}

-Ideally, the query \( x \in \mathcal{X} \) should be allocated to the agent with the highest confidence in its prediction \citep{madras2018predict}, thereby improving the reliability and trustworthiness of the system.
-To formalize this decision-making process, we analyze the optimal risk associated with our \tdl{} and characterize the \textit{Bayes-rejector}, which defines the optimal rejection strategy in our framework.
+An ideal deferral strategy allocates each query \( x \in \mathcal{X} \) to the agent most likely to predict correctly, thereby maximizing reliability and decision confidence~\citep{madras2018predict}.
+To formalize this intuition, we analyze the Bayes-optimal risk under the \tdl{} and characterize the \emph{Bayes-rejector}—the rejection function that minimizes expected deferral cost.